Great Women Role Models

 For biographies of women through history read Women in World History.

 While we don't advocate distorting history from one gender perspective and even contributing to de facto segregation by ethnic or gender role models, nonetheless some compensation for past wrongs is called for.
-It is nice to know that 4000 women advanced science decades ago.
+It is nice to know that 100's of women have advanced science thru the ages.

 The site, entitled Women On the Web/ElectronMedia, offers links and concept papers for women to take up careers which mingle humanities like music and art and new technologies.